quicwg/base-drafts/draft-ietf-quic-transport.md

 with connection IDs that are either unused or retired.

 This comparison can be performed for every inbound datagram.
-Endpoints MAY skip this check if packets from a datagram are successfully processed.
+Endpoints MAY skip this check if any packet from a datagram is successfully processed.
 However, the comparison MUST be performed when the first packet in an incoming datagram either cannot be associated with a connection, cannot be decrypted, or carries a duplicate packet number.